- Cancer Information

 Withdrawing from a study

-- no longer have the time or energy to commit to it
+- no longer have the time or energy for it

 - don’t feel it is helping

-- are having side effects or your health is worsening
+- have side effects or your health is worsening

 - change your mind.